 What is a Public Relations Specialist?

-Public relations specialists create and maintain a favourable public image for their employer or client.
+A public relations specialist is someone who creates and maintains a favourable public image for their employer or client.
 They write material for media releases, plan and direct public relations programs, and raise funds for their organizations.
-They work in high-stress environments, often for long hours.
-Most work full time.

 What does a Public Relations Specialist do?